 It's interesting to note that if you happen to need a precision current source, you need a precision voltage reference.
 Ideally, and especially if the input voltage can vary by more than a small amount, the ideal way to power the precision voltage reference is via a current source.
 This need not create a conundrum though, because the reference current source needs only to be good, not perfect.
 The world of precision sources (whether voltage or current) requires great attention to detail, and it is necessary to minimise variations of input voltage, load current and temperature.
 Opamps are essential, because they have closely matched input transistors that will remain at virtually identical temperatures.

 Regulated power supplies are used everywhere, and are considered necessary in many cases, even though the circuits might work well enough with no regulation.
 The simple fact is that regulating the power supplies gives us the freedom to use circuits that would otherwise inject large amounts of hum into the circuits.
-It's usually cheaper and smaller to use a regulator than to try to use more advanced filters to remove 100/120Hz hum and noise from the power supply.
+It's usually cheaper (and the end result smaller) to use a regulator than to try to use more advanced filters to remove 100/120Hz hum and noise from the power supply.